Seasonal Meetings Archive

 The Education Enterprise: Broadening our Engagement

-This will be an interactive meeting that will inform the work of the recently charged Task Force on Membership, chaired by Harry Hollander.
-Facilitated small groups will advance important ideas generated during our February 2013 mini-retreats about expanding our reach, supporting the pipeline of educators, and becoming a more outward-facing organization.
+This interactive meeting informed the work of the Task Force on Membership, chaired by Harry Hollander.
+Facilitated small groups advanced important ideas generated during February 2013 mini-retreats about expanding AME reach, supporting the pipeline of educators, and becoming a more outward-facing organization.

 February 4, 6, 10, 12 and 19: Winter Site-based Meetings (5)